-On February 27, 2017, Realtime Data LLC d/b/a/ IXO (Realtime), a non-practicing entity, sued us and Spectra Logic Corporation in the Eastern District of Texas for alleged infringement of four patents: U.S. Patent Nos.
+On February 27, 2017, Realtime Data LLC d/b/a/ IXO ("Realtime"), a non-practicing entity, sued us and Spectra Logic Corporation in the Eastern District of Texas for alleged infringement of four patents: U.S. Patent Nos.
 9,054,728, 7,415,530, 9,116,908, and 8,717,204.
-Realtime dismissed the case in Texas and refiled this case in the District of Delaware on July 10, 2017.
 Realtime has sued numerous other companies for infringement of these and other patents.
 Realtime seeks monetary damages and an injunction.
-We responded to the complaint by filing a motion to dismiss on the grounds that the patents are directed to patent-ineligible subject matter.
-The Court has not yet ruled on this motion.
+We have not yet answered the complaint.
 Due to the inherent uncertainties of litigation, we cannot accurately predict the ultimate outcome of this matter.
 We are unable at this time to determine whether the outcome of the litigation will have a material impact on our results of operations, financial condition or cash flows.
 We intend to defend ourselves vigorously.
+As of March 31, 2017, we have not recorded an accrual for this matter as we have concluded that the probability of a loss is remote.